abruzzi/data-fetching-patterns-in-react/README.md

 The benefits of this approach are multifold.
 It leads to an improvement in user experience by ensuring that users receive immediate and meaningful feedback.
 The modularization of loading states simplifies code maintenance and enhances readability, as developers can focus on the loading logic of individual components rather than orchestrating state across the entire application.
 Moreover, this model optimizes performance by allowing React to render parts of the application as soon as their data becomes available, rather than waiting for an entire component tree to load.
 In essence, nested **`Suspense`** empowers developers to build more reactive, resilient, and user-centric React applications.

 Finally, I'd like to discuss Static Site Generation (SSG), which is equally important.
 In many cases, when we know what data to fetch before the user makes a request, we can make your web application extremely fast and responsive.
+Keep in mind that to build a web application, you'll typically need to combine Static Site Generation (SSG) with other data fetching patterns.

 ## Pattern 6: Static Site Generation